Adding Google Analytics to WordPress can be done by using one of four methods:

 The pros and cons are pretty much the same as adding GA code inline.

-Method 4: Add GA to WordPress Via GTM Using Plugins
+Method 4: Add Google Analytics to WordPress Via Google Tag Manager Using Plugins

-Plugins are a quick and efficient method of adding GTM to WordPress.
-Here are two plugins to consider if you’re going the GTM route:
+Plugins are a quick and efficient method of adding Analytics to WordPress and here are two popular plugins to consider if you’re going down the Google Tag Manager route:

 DuracellTomi’s Google Tag Manager for WordPress

-- Works out of the box and easy to set up
+- Works out of the box and is easy to set up

 - Event Tracking for Contact 7 forms and social media